my-research-projects/Openshift-using-minikube-repo/Readme.md

 - minishift ssh
 - sudo sysctl -w vm.max_map_count=262144
 - exit
+4. WARNING!
+Using --password via the CLI is insecure.
+Use --password-stdin.
+Error response from daemon: Get http://172.30.1.1:5000/v2/: unauthorized: authentication required
+To fix this issue, run: oc login -u system:admin (admin/admin) and execute the shell script again: "sh install_minishift_openshift.sh".
+If that doesn't help, execute each command manully from "install_minishift_openshift.sh"

 Usage: (Note: I built and deployed to Openshift on macOS 10.13.1 (17B1003)